Le Gibassier Part 2

 Gibassier_compressed

 I couldn’t resist.
 I had to make them for myself.
 The “active” time on the recipe is minimal, but the time needed for rising, resting and proofing made this an all-day affair.
 Most recipes I found on the internet are some version of the gibassier by Ciril Hitz, with each cook adding her own alternations.
 For this initial attempt, I decided on Anne’s recipe at Dinner Plate.
 Her goal was to duplicate the gibassier from Pearl Bakery, which was the location of my revelation, so I thought it was a good place to begin.
-Rather than reprint it here, you can find her recipe by visiting her site.
 This recipe is similar to the others with a few modifications including adding an egg to the pre-ferment, replacing some olive oil with more butter, decreasing the anise seed but adding more candied orange peel and increasing the yeast.

 I’m no better than the rest of the chefs out there as I couldn’t leave her version alone either.
 I used the candied orange recipe at Chocolate and Zucchini rather than the version at Dinner Plate.
 I prefer Clotilde’s version which includes some of the pulp on the final product.
 For flour, I substituted higher-gluten bread flour for APF, as was recommended in many of the other recipes.
 Also, I wanted pronounced anise flavor, so I increased the anise seed back to the original amount (1.5 t.), toasted the seeds and slightly crushed them.